Gesture recognition: Touchless interface

-A Touchless user interface is an emerging type of technology based on gesture control.
-Touchless user interface (TUI) is the process of commanding the computer via body motion and gestures without touching a keyboard, mouse, or screen.
-Touchless interfaces in addition to gesture controls are becoming widely popular as they provide the ability to interact with devices without physically touching them.
+A touchless user interface (TUI) is an emerging type of technology wherein a device is controlled via body motion and gestures without touching a keyboard, mouse, or screen.

 Types of touchless technology

 There are several devices utilizing this type of interface such as smartphones, laptops, games, TVs, and music equipment.

 One type of touchless interface uses the Bluetooth connectivity of a smartphone to activate a company's visitor management system.
-This prevents having to touch an interface like, at the time of the COVID-19 pandemic.
+This eliminates having to touch an interface, for convenience or to avoid a potential source of contamination as during the COVID-19 pandemic.

 Input devices

 The ability to track a person's movements and determine what gestures they may be performing can be achieved through various tools.
 Kinetic user interfaces (KUIs) are an emerging type of user interfaces that allow users to interact with computing devices through the motion of objects and bodies.
 Examples of KUIs include tangible user interfaces and motion-aware games such as Wii and Microsoft's Kinect, and other interactive projects.

 Although there is a large amount of research done in image/video-based gesture recognition, there is some variation in the tools and environments used between implementations.